raadjoe/knowledge-data-vu/Tutorials/Preliminaries/tutorial-GraphDB.md

 Starting from the third practical assignment, you will start working with triple stores.
 A triple store is just a specific type of graph database that stores RDF triples (subject, predicate, object), and allows their retrieval through semantic queries (e.g. using SPARQL).

 There are a number of available triple stores created by different companies and institutions.
 In this course, we use the free edition of the [GraphDB](https://www.ontotext.com/products/graphdb/) triple store developed by [Ontotext](https://www.ontotext.com/), as it is free, easy to install, and supports all the features necessary in this course.

+This document presents a short tutorial on how to install and work with GraphDB for the purpose of this course.
+For additional information, please check the [GraphDB documentation](http://graphdb.ontotext.com/documentation/free/quick-start-guide.html).

 ### - *How to install the free edition of GraphDB?*